Gohla/pie/tutorial/src/2_top_down/index.md

 The `task_has_output`, `get_task_output`, and `set_task_output` methods manipulate task outputs in `NodeData::Task`.
 When a task is added to the dependency graph, it does not have an output yet, so we use `Option<O>` to store the output and pass in `None`.

-Again, we are using panics here because these methods will only called from our own library, and we are sure that these errors will not be reached when the methods are used properly.
-If they are reached, the panic indicates a programming error.
+Again, we are using panics here to indicate unrecoverable programming errors.

 #### Dependencies